liquibase/liquibase-contribute-site/docs/extensions-integrations/directory/database-tutorials/cosmosdb.md

 !!! note
     This database is supported <b>at or below the Contributed level</b>.
 Functionality may be limited.
 Databases at the Contributed level are not supported by the Liquibase support team.
 Best-effort support is provided through our community forums.

-    For more information about the verification levels, see <a href="https://www.liquibase.com/supported-databases/verification-levels">Database Verification and Support</a>

 ## Supported database versions
 - 4.35.1